Launch Date Announced 🚀 The brand-new GoComics will be unveiled April 1! (No fooling). See more information here. Subscribers, check your

 More like, any container of Wine has little chance of remaining unconsumed after 30 days

-Cathy P. 7 months ago
+Cathy P. about 1 year ago

 I grew up on Manischewitz.
 Obviously, I’m not a conniseur, either.
 My grandmother barely tolerated the Manischewitz, as she considered anyone who drank anything stronger to be a drunkard!